Bergen County Criminal Defense Attorney for Representation Throughout New Jersey

 For Scott, the first step to effectively advocating on your behalf is getting to know you and your situation.
 This information is critical to his ability to both understand your particular needs and cast you in a positive light to the prosecutor and judge.
 Next, he will explain your charges and the most significant consequences that could flow from a conviction.
 He will also educate you about the process for prosecuting and defending criminal charges like those that you are facing.

 Scott Gorman is a Bergen County criminal defense attorney who brings more than a decade of experience to representing individuals charged with crimes, driving under the influence (DUI), and juvenile offenses under New Jersey law.
 He is a passionate advocate and strategic litigator who fights relentlessly to protect his clients’ freedom.
-If you are facing the potential for life-altering penalties as the result of an arrest in Bergen County, call The Gorman Law Firm today for a free, no-obligation consultation.
-You have defenses available, and attorney Scott Gorman can use them to protect you.
+If you are facing the potential for life-altering penalties as the result of an arrest, call The Gorman Law Firm today for a free, no-obligation consultation.
+You have defenses available, and Scott Gorman can use them to protect you.

 A Conviction Can Have Life-Altering Consequences